aparnapp21-arch/focusflow/README.md

 Team Name: SoulCelestria
 Team Members

-Aparna PP – Saintgits College of Engineering
+*Aparna PP* – Saintgits College of Engineering

-Maurin Mathews – Saintgits College of Engineering
+*Maurin Mathews* – Saintgits College of Engineering

-Hosted Project Link
+##Hosted Project Link

 🔗 https://github.com/aparnapp21-arch/focusflow.git

-Project Description
+##Project Description

 FocusFlow is a real-time focus and productivity tracker that helps you stay intentional during work or study sessions.
 You choose a session duration—like 30 or 60 minutes—and FocusFlow actively tracks distractions as they happen.
 At the end of each session, it generates a Focus Score along with insights to help you improve your attention habits over time.

-🧩 Problem Statement
+🧩*Problem Statement*

 We live in a hyper-connected world ruled by constant notifications, social media feeds, and digital overload.
 Research shows the average human attention span has dropped below that of a goldfish.

 This leads to:

-Frequent task-switching
+* Frequent task-switching

-Reduced efficiency
+* Reduced efficiency

-Mental fatigue
+* Mental fatigue

-Inability to perform deep, meaningful work
+* Inability to perform deep, meaningful work

 FocusFlow addresses this critical challenge by helping users understand and improve their focus, one session at a time.

-💡 The Solution
+💡 *The Solution*

-FocusFlow works like a personal trainer for your attention.
+-FocusFlow works like a personal trainer for your attention.

-It helps you build consistent focus habits through:
+-It helps you build consistent focus habits through:

-Real-time distraction tracking
+-Real-time distraction tracking

-Insightful feedback
+-Insightful feedback

-Visual progress charts
+-Visual progress charts

-Session-by-session comparison
+-Session-by-session comparison

 A clean and minimal interface designed to reduce cognitive load

 The goal is continuous improvement in attention and productivity.

-⚙️ Technologies / Components Used
+⚙️ *Technologies / Components Used*
 Software

-Languages:
+*Languages*:

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript
+- JavaScript

-Tools:
+*Tools*:

 VS Code